 Built for the Goddess Isis, wife of Osiris and mother of Horus.
 The temple is best known for the international effort in moving it entirely when it was threatened by the change in water level caused by the High Dam.

 Cruise like an Egyptian aboard a felucca, the traditional wooden sailing boats that have plied the Nile waters for centuries.
-We’ll sail past ancient monuments, witness farmer working their fields, and watch the sun set over an unforgettable scene.
+You’ll sail past ancient monuments, witness farmers working their fields, and watch the sun set over an unforgettable scene.

 Temple of Luxor

-Making a dramatic entrance, we’ll ride to the Temple of Luxor in a horse-drawn carriage and explore this stunning riverside complex believed to have been dedicated to Amon-Re, king of the gods.
-Its long avenue, lined with sphinxes and giant statues of the pharaoh Ramesses II, are the temple’s most famous feature.
-Obelisks, hieroglyph-covered pillars, sun disks, and papyrus columns once gilded in gold offer a dazzling peek into the former opulence of these mind-boggling constructions.
+Making a dramatic entrance, you’ll ride to the Temple of Luxor in a horse-drawn carriage and explore this stunning riverside complex believed to have been dedicated to Amon-Re, king of the gods.
+Its long avenue, lined with sphinxes and giant statues of the Pharaoh Ramesses II, are the temple’s most famous feature.
+Obelisks, hieroglyph-covered pillars, sun disks, and papyrus columns, once gilded in gold, offer a dazzling peek into the former opulence of these mind-boggling constructions.

 Temple of Karnak

 The Temple of Karnak neighbors Luxor and is just as remarkable, if not more so with its great hall supported by a record breaking 134 colossal columns.